kreo/sassy-palette/README.md

 Color palette agnostic tool for designers and front-end developers.

-Sassy-palette manages complex color palettes and simplifyies design process by giving a nice API for outputting predefined or random colors and their tones.
+Sassy-palette manages complex color palettes and simplifies design process by giving a nice API for outputting predefined or random colors and their tones.

 ## Color palettes